SwiftGen/SwiftGen/Documentation/MigrationGuide.md

 ## Bundled Templates have been renamed & cleaned

+A few minor template functionality changes have been made, mostly cleaning up some old code and old behaviours.
+You can read more about it in the [templates Migration Guide](templates/MigrationGuide.md#swiftgen-60-migration-guide).

+### Removed Swift 2 support

 We've (finally) removed the bundled `swift2` templates.
 These have been deprecated for a while and were not being tested, so we're dropping them with this release.
 We assume most of you are already developing in a newer version of Swift (3 or 4).

-A few minor template functionality changes have been made, mostly cleaning up some old code and old behaviours.
+### Asset Catalog changes

 The `xcassets` templates now support `NSDataAssets`, and they will now only group assets if the "Provides Namespace" checkbox is ticked for a group (you can change back to the old behaviour if needed).
-You can read more about it in the [templates Migration Guide](templates/MigrationGuide.md#swiftgen-60-migration-guide).

 ### Storyboards template has been split into scenes and segues templates